Robert Edward Mulvee: Auxiliary Bishop of Manchester

-On February 15, 1977, Mulvee was appointed as the first auxiliary bishop of the Diocese of Manchester and titular bishop of Summa by Pope Paul VI.
+On February 15, 1977, Mulvee was appointed as the first auxiliary bishop of Manchester and titular bishop of Summa by Pope Paul VI.
 While in Manchester, Mulvee stayed as a guest at Saint Anselm Abbey in Goffstown.
 He received his episcopal consecration on April 14, 1977, at the Cathedral of Saint Joseph in Manchester from Bishop Odore Gendron, with Bishops Ernest Primeau and John Hackett serving as co-consecrators.

 Bishop of Wilmington

-After the death of Bishop Thomas Mardaga, Pope John Paul II named Mulvee as the seventh bishop of the Diocese of Wilmington on February 19, 1985.
+After the death of Bishop Thomas Mardaga, Pope John Paul II named Mulvee as the seventh bishop of Wilmington on February 19, 1985.

 During his tenure as bishop of Wilmington, Mulvee emphasized collegiality in his administration of the diocese, helped restructure the Delmarva Ecumenical Agency into the Christian Council of Delaware and Maryland's Eastern Shore, and founded three new missions and raised a fourth to parish status.

 Coadjutor Bishop and Bishop of Providence

-John Paul II appointed Mulvee as coadjutor bishop of the Diocese of Providence on February 9, 1995.
+John Paul II appointed Mulvee as coadjutor bishop of Providence on February 9, 1995.
 He succeeded Bishop Louis Gelineau upon the latter's resignation on June 11, 1997.
 On September 10, 2002, Mulvee announced a $13.5 million settlement of 36 victim lawsuits involving sexual abuse by 11 priests and one nun from the diocese.
 This settlement ended a ten-year dispute over sexual abuse claims between victims and the diocese.
 Mulvee made this statement:I reach out with deep sadness to the victims.
 Certainly in the name of the church, I ask their forgiveness and offer an apology for the harm that has been done to them.